SubnauticaModding/QModManager/Mac Installation/README.md

+# How to install QMods on Mac using the Installer:

+## Installation
+1. Run the file in PkgInstaller/build
+1. Follow the installation setup
+1. Place all mods you wish to use in ~/"Library/Application Support/Steam/steamapps/common/Subnautica/QMods"

-# How to install Mods on Mac:
+# How to install QMods on Mac Manually:

 ## Prerequisites